Pooh's Heffalump Movie: Production

 Pooh's Heffalump Movie was produced by Disneytoon Studios and Walt Disney Animation (Japan).

 The film was originally intended as a direct-to-video release.

 Heffalumps were first mentioned in the original Winnie-the-Pooh books.
 They appeared in a nightmare sequence – along with their fellow scary creatures, the woozles – in 1968's Winnie the Pooh and the Blustery Day.
 Though heffalumps and woozles have appeared in other Disney's Winnie the Pooh media, such as The New Adventures of Winnie the Pooh TV series, this was the first theatrical film to feature a "real" heffalump.
 Lumpy's design is similar to the heffalumps seen in the 1968 featurette and the song "The Horribly Hazardous Heffalumps!" is in the same style as "Heffalumps and Woozles" from Blustery Day.
 Carly Simon came up with Lumpy's full name, Heffridge Trumpler Brompet Heffalump, IV.

-This was the final theatrically released film to feature voice actor John Fiedler as Piglet.
-It also marked the final Winnie the Pooh film to be released in Fiedler's lifetime, as he died four months later from cancer.
+This was the final theatrically released film to feature voice actor John Fiedler as Piglet and the final Winnie the Pooh film to be released in Fiedler's lifetime, as he died four months later from cancer.

-This was also Ken Sansom's last theatrically released film before his death in 2012.
+This was also Ken Sansom's last theatrically released film before his death on October 8, 2012.

-This was also the final production of Walt Disney Animation Japan.
-Once the film was completed, Disney closed the studio in June 2004, eight months before the film's release.
+Once the film was completed, Disney closed the Walt Disney Animation Japan studio in June 2004, eight months before the film's release.

-Releases

-Marketing

-Disney released a teaser trailer of Pooh's Heffalump Movie in March 2004 on Springtime with Roo DVD home video releases.
-The teaser was later attached to theatrical screenings of Home on the Range, Clifford's Really Big Movie, Shrek 2 and Shark Tale.
-The next trailer for the film was released with the theatrical screenings of The Incredibles, The Polar Express and The SpongeBob SquarePants Movie.
-The trailers for the film were later attached to other Disney home video releases.

-Theatrical
+Release

 The film premiered and opened in theaters on February 11, 2005.

-Home media

 Pooh's Heffalump Movie was released on DVD and VHS on May 24, 2005, in the United States.
 In the United Kingdom, the film was released on July 11, 2005, and later in a trilogy DVD on November 7, 2011, along with The Tigger Movie and Winnie the Pooh.